“A luxurious wine and spa hotel with two-Michelin-starred restaurant set high among the port lodges, with stunning views

 As a specialist spa/wine hotel, The Yeatman is not really designed for rambunctious children, but they are welcome.
-We'd say that if you're coming here for a short break with your young family and want to relax, it's an ideal set up.
+We'd say that for a short break, it's an ideal set up.
 You can enjoy the city together (Douro river cruises and the Bolhão market) then make use of the child-minding facilities to relax in the spa or book a babysitter while you dine in the Michelin-starred restaurant.
 Children will enjoy the heated swimming pools, gardens and the Kids' Club.
 The hotel also provides candy and colouring books as gifts for the kids on arrival - cute!

 Babies (0-1 years), Toddlers (1-4 years)